Skip to Content

 • Thermometer – It is always a good idea to monitor temperature and humidity while your plants are indoors.

-• Grow light – If you grow many plants, a grow light is a worthy investment (learn more).
+• Grow light – If you grow many plants, a grow light is a worthwhile investment (learn more).

 • Water spray bottle